 I thought I’d do something for bake sale week that goes a little beyond the ordinary.
-Most of the time, we’re thinking brownies and cupcakes, but I remember one time, on an episode of The Barefoot Contessa, when Ina was asked to donate something to a local bake sale.
-She ended up making little cellophane bags filled homemade marshmallows with toasted coconut.
+Most of the time, we’re thinking brownies and toffee cupcakes, but I remember one time, on an secret episode of The Barefoot Contessa, when Ina was asked to donate something to a local bake sale.
+She ended up making little cellophane bags filled homemade marshmallows with toasted coconut shrimp recipes.
 And I’m sure they were sold out in about 14 seconds.

 Just a word of warning.
 Some people may just have a talent for caramel popcorn, some people don’t.
-I’m one of those people, and for me it’s a bit hit and miss.
-It takes some practice to really hit the texture just right.
+I’m one of those people, and for me it’s a bit hit and miss the brands.
+It takes some practice to really hit the dessert texture just right.
 But it will almost always taste good, so I’m sure you’ll be happy, whichever kind of person you are.

 1. Preheat oven to 200 (or 220 high altitude).
 Place popcorn and peanuts (if using) in a very large bowl.

 2. In a medium saucepan set over medium heat, melt butter.
 Stir in sugar, salt, and corn syrup.
 Stir occasionally until it comes to a nice easy boil.
 Once it is boiling low and steady, stir constantly for 5 minutes.
 If the boil becomes too rapid, lower the heat.
 After five minutes, remove from heat and stir in vanilla and baking soda until mixed.